open-guides/og-aws/README.md

 -	For most practical purposes, you can consider S3 capacity unlimited, both in total size of files and number of objects.
 -	**Bucket naming:** Buckets are chosen from a global namespace (across all regions, even though S3 itself stores data in [whichever S3 region](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) you select), so you’ll find many bucket names are already taken.
 Creating a bucket means taking ownership of the name until you delete it.
 Bucket names have [a few restrictions](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) on them.
-	-	A common practice is to use the company name acronym or abbreviation to prefix all bucket names (but please, don’t be stupid and use a check on a bucket prefix as a security measure).
+	-	A common practice is to use the company name acronym or abbreviation to prefix all bucket names (but please, don’t use a check on a bucket prefix as a security measure — this is highly insecure and easily circumvented!).
 -	The number of objects in a bucket is essentially unlimited.
 Customers routinely have millions of objects.
 -	**Versioning:** S3 has [optional versioning support](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html), so that all versions of objects are preserved on a bucket.
 This is mostly useful if you want an archive of changes or the ability to back out mistakes (it has none of the features of full version control systems like Git).
 -	**Durability:** Durability of S3 is extremely high, since internally it keeps several replicas.
 If you don’t delete it by accident, you can count on S3 not losing your data.
 (AWS offers the seemingly improbable durability rate of [99.999999999%](https://aws.amazon.com/s3/faqs/#How_durable_is_Amazon_S3), but this is a mathematical calculation based on independent failure rates and levels of replication — not a true probability estimate.
 Either way, S3 has had [a very good record](https://www.quora.com/Has-Amazon-S3-ever-lost-data-permanently) of durability.)
 Note this is *much* higher durability than EBS!
 If durability is less important for your application, you can use [S3 Reduced Redundancy Storage](https://aws.amazon.com/s3/reduced-redundancy/), which lowers the cost per GB, as well as the redundancy.